-A. The School, Sarasota Military Academy Prep, is the legal Florida not-for-profit entity, and shall manage its activities and affairs.
+- A. The School, Suncoast School for Innovative Studies, Inc., is the legal Florida not-for-profit entity, and shall manage its activities and affairs.
 Voting shall control the organization, and only the Governing Board shall vote.
-The officers shall consist of, at a minimum, a president, a vice president, a treasurer, and a secretary.

-- B. The School's governing body shall be its governing board.
-The governing board will consist of a minimum of 5 and not to exceed 11 voting members with a majority of voting members constituting a quorum.
+The officers shall consist of, at a minimum, a president, a vice president, a treasurer, and a secretary. - B. The School's governing body shall be its Governing Board.
+The Governing Board will consist of a minimum of 3and not to exceed 9 voting members with a majority of voting members constituting a quorum.
 The Board shall be locally determined and members will reside in Sarasota County or the adjacent counties of Charlotte, Manatee and Desoto, Florida.
-This board will develop and implement policies regarding educational philosophy, program, and financial procedures.
-The Board will oversee assessment and accountability procedures to assure that the School's student performance standards are met or exceeded. - The School's governing body will be held accountable to its students, parents/guardians, and the community at large, through a continuous cycle of planning, evaluation, and reporting as set forth in Florida Charter School Statute, F.S. §1002.33. - 2.
-The Governing Board, in consultation with School staff and administration, will be responsible for the over-all policy decision making of the School, including the approval of the curriculum and the annual budget. - 3.
+This Board will develop and implement policies regarding educational philosophy, program, and financial procedures.
+The Board will oversee assessment and accountability procedures to assure that the School's student performance standards are met or exceeded.

+- The School's governing body will be held accountable to its students, parents/guardians, and the community at large, through a continuous cycle of planning, evaluation, and reporting as set forth in Florida Charter School Statute, F.S. §1002.33. - The Governing Board, in consultation with School staff and administration, will be responsible for the over-all policy decision making of the School, including the approval of the curriculum and the annual budget. - 3.
 All Board members, current and future, will be required to participate in governing board training pursuant to Florida Statute 1002.33, including training in how to comply with the Government in the Sunshine Law. - 4.
 Within 30 days of appointment to the School's Governing Board, the members shall be fingerprinted pursuant to \$1002.33(12) (g) Florida Statute. - 5.
 The Governing Board shall not be involved in day-to-day operation of the School including supervision of teachers, support, and contractual staff.
-Such staff will be directly supervised by the Principal or Director.

-- 6. A School Advisory Council (SAC) will be established to facilitate achievement of the mission of the School, and to ensure that the School meets the needs of the children and community it is developed to serve.
+Such staff will be directly supervised by the Principal or Director. - 6.
+A School Advisory Council (SAC) will be established to facilitate achievement of the mission of the School, and to ensure that the School meets the needs of the children and community it is developed to serve.
 The Governing Board may serve as the SAC. - 7.
-As indicated above, the School Principal/Director and support staff will be responsible for administrative school functions, such as bookkeeping, pursuant to the rules and policies developed by the School's Governing Board. - 8.
-No member of the School's Governing Board or their immediate family will receive compensation, directly or indirectly from the school's operations.
+As indicated above, the School Principal/Director and support staff will be responsible for administrative school functions, such as bookkeeping, pursuant to